Letting us know about a death

 Cover on a property

 The policy can be changed to a sole name.
-It’s important to speak to us on the number below to make sure the cover is still suitable.
+It’s important to speak to us to make sure the cover is still suitable.
 We’ll also need to check the billing details.
 This will make sure future payments come from an active account.

 If you need further help or to update a policy, speak to Home Customer Services:

-Lines are open Monday to Friday 8am–6pm and Saturday 9am–1pm.
+Lines are open Monday to Friday, 8am to 6pm and Saturday 9am to 1pm.

 Estate Administration Service